 Force bleed control feature allows the user to create bleed even for files which do not contain it or cannot contain it (e.g. pictures).
 Activating this feature changes the behavior of trimbox and page bleed: It usually fits and aligns page trimbox to position trimbox – when this feature is active it fits and aligns page bleed to position bleed.
 If page bleed box is missing (e.g. in pictures), the program works with the whole image and it is aligned on bleed of position.

 Therefore, if pages for imposition contain sufficient bleed the imposition is done without activating "Force bleed" and bleed is created according to pages.
-If these pages have a small or non-existent bleed, activate "Force bleed" and set the desired bleed (it cannot be calculated automatically because the pages do not have it; this bleed will be applied to all positions or you can set bleed of each position manually after selecting them if you do not want the value to be the same for all of them).
+If these pages have a small or non-existent bleed, activate "Force bleed" and set the desired bleed (it cannot be calculated automatically because the pages do not have it; this bleed will be applied to all positions or you can set bleed of each position manually after selecting them).
 Pages will then be aligned and adjusted to position bleed.
-If you work with pictures it is recommended to set the desired height and width of positions and then selecting either "Fit" or "Fill" in the Scale palette.
+If you work with pictures it is recommended to set the desired height and width of positions and then selecting either "Fit" or "Fill" in the Scale Palette.
 Note: If both trimbox and bleed are set for pages, Montax Imposer respects the trimbox and will try to reduce cutting to minimum.
-"Automatic rotation" in the Pages for imposition menu can also be used to set the same page orientation throughout the imposition.
+"Automatic rotation" in the Pages for Imposition Menu can also be used to set the same page orientation throughout the imposition.

 In next controls can also be set Imposition margins manually which de-activates "Auto margins".
 Size of positions determined by Row height and Column width is shared for all positions.
 If your sheet contains positions of different sizes this field will be left blank and the same applies for gaps between rows and columns (if there is only one row/column no value is displayed).
+The controls to the right above the column width can be used to enter the size of the positions by selecting from the pre-saved sizes – the left button to select the size, the right to save and edit.
 Gaps and Bleed can also be set manually in the last fields of the palette.
 If we set the bleed manually here, the value will be applied to all positions (if it does not interfere with gaps between columns and rows – if these gaps are set manually the gaps do not change).
 Bleed for selected positions can be set afterwards by selecting them.

 Bleed of a sheet as well as of all positions can also be a negative value.
 A negative value creates a white border towards the inside of a position.
 This is useful while printing pictures containing a white border after trimming.
 If "Force bleed" is deactivated, the picture is trimmed.
 If it is activated, the picture will fill this "smaller" position.